spectrocloud/librarium/content/docs/04-clusters/03-edge/02-native.md

 The following steps are required to facilitate this flow:

 * Palette provides a sample serverless application (Palette Edge Registration App) built and deployed using the [Vercel](https://vercel.com/) platform.
 This application needs to be cloned and customized.
-Contact our sales team to access the GitHub repository that hosts the code for this application and set up automated deployments into the Vercel platform.
+Contact our sales team at [sales@spectrocloud.com](mailto:sales@spectrocloud.com) to access the GitHub repository that hosts the code for this application and set up automated deployments into the Vercel platform.

 * Clone the repository and change the company name, logo, and theme.